 Print Temperature Range: 210°C – 230°C

 PETT is FDA approved polymers, making it safe for direct food contact.
-Most PETT applications include food containers such cups and utensils and soda pop bottles.
+Most PETT applications include food containers like cups and utensils and soda pop bottles.

-- Strength, flexible, and biocompatibility.
+- Strength, flexibility, and biocompatibility.
 Not brittle nor prone to warp.

 - Does not shrink, can be printed on glass without any glues